fontcala/libdl/doc/DESCRIPTION.md

 - Since the computation happening in an Activation Function is strictly element-wise and parameterless, there is no need to store the input or the output.
 - I want to enforce the use of an Activation Function after every computation Layer (nonlinearities are a must in a neural network).

-The easiest way of doing this is by forcing computation layers to accept a template template parameter ActivationFunctionType, that has to implement the following methods:
+The easiest way of doing this is by forcing computation layers to accept a template template parameter ActivationFunctionType, that has to implement the following methods inplace modifying an input:
 ```cpp
 void ForwardFunction(Eigen::Matrix<DataType, Dynamic, Dynamic> &aInput);
 void BackwardFunction(Eigen::Matrix<DataType, Dynamic, Dynamic> &aInput);